 Councillors

-Seend Parish is entitled to have 11 councillors on the Parish Council.
-There are under 900 residents over the age of 18 on the electoral roll.
+Seend Parish is fortunate to eleven councillors, who volunteer to be on the Parish Council.
+There are circa nine hundred residents over the age of eighteen on the electoral roll.

-Parish Councillors are elected and remain in office for 4 years.
-They can be re-elected at the end of the 4-year period.
-In between elections, if a Councillor stands down for any reason, a notice of a Councillor Vacancy is advertised.
-Anyone from the parish can request an election to fill the vacancy, and if more than 10 parishioners request an election within 14 days of the notice, then the Parish Council will have to hold an election if there are more candidates than councillor vacancies.
+Parish Councillors are elected and remain in office for four years.
+They can be re-elected at the end of the four-year period.
+In between elections, if a Councillor stands down for any reason, a notice of a Councillor vacancy is advertised.
+Anyone from the parish can request an election to fill the vacancy, and if more than ten parishioners request an election within fourteen days of the notice, then the Parish Council will hold an election, if there are more candidates than councillor vacancies.
 The cost to the parish of an election is approximately £2,100.
 If no election is requested, then the vacancies can be filled by Co-option.

 Names of the councillors are on the Councillor list on this website.